• About Texas Travel Talk

 What Is Near The Gaylord Texan Resort?

 Grapevine is a much-desired town to visit, and the historic downtown Grapevine is a great place to start.
 From 10+ wineries, shops galore, and restaurants on Main Street will satisfy everyone’s palate.
-I’m sure it’s not a secret anymore, but Grapevine is the Christmas Capital of Texas.
+I’m sure it’s no longer a secret, but Grapevine is the Christmas Capital of Texas.
 So, you’ll want to make sure to visit during the holidays.
 With everything festive at the Gaylord Texan and Main Street decked out for the holidays, this would make a few kids giggle …and you!

-If you like the nightlife, the Glass Cactus nightclub is within walking distance of the property and offers live music from prominent performers.
-You do not have to stay at the resort to go here.
+If you enjoy the nightlife, the Glass Cactus nightclub is conveniently located within walking distance of the property and features live music from prominent performers.
+You don’t have to stay at the resort to visit here.

 Next: Our Family Staycation At Gaylord Texan Resort